 3. Primer Surface Coat

-4. Hand Sanding
+4. Robotic and Hand Sanding

 5. Sealer Primer Coat

 After the apparatus is sanded, a sealer primer coat is applied.
-The sealer primer has similar characteristics to the initial primer, but it is much thinner, which allows it to lay out flatter on the apparatus surface.
+The sealer primer has similar characteristics to the initial primer, but it is much thinner, which allows it to lay flat on the apparatus surface.
 This is the ideal texture to help fill in any fine grit sandpaper scratches, and it also helps with color hold-out and adhesion of the top coat paint.
 After the application of sealer primer, flash-off commences.

 What is Flash-Off?
 One of the most critical steps in the fire apparatus painting process is called flash-off.
 Flash-off is a period where the apparatus and parts are left to sit and dry slightly.
 This short period of drying time improves surface tension and appearance, creating a glossy exterior.
 If the adequate time for flash-off is not included in the painting process, the final product will have a dull finish.